Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/metrics/metrics.md

 ## Precision-Recall curve vs ROC curve

-- Precision: how often the classifier is correct when it predicts positive $PRE = \frac{TP}{TP+FP}$
+- Precision: how often the classifier is correct when it predicts positive $PRE = \frac{TP}{TP+FP}$ "Of all the apples I picked from the basket, how many are actually good?"
-- Recall: how often the classifier is correct for all positive instances
+- Recall: how often the classifier is correct for all positive instances $REC = \frac{TP}{TP+FN}$ "Of all the good apples available, how many did I actually pick?"
 - [The Precision-Recall Plot Is More Informative than the ROC Plot When Evaluating Binary Classifiers on Imbalanced Datasets](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0118432)
 - Indeed, ROC is useful when evaluating general-purpose classification, while AUPRC is the superior method when classifying rare events.
 - <https://towardsdatascience.com/why-you-should-stop-using-the-roc-curve-a46a9adc728>